Programs dedicated to international understanding and language education

 St. Thomas Aquinas Catholic Secondary School is a high school located in the western part of Old Oakville, Ontario, part of the Greater Toronto Area.
 There are approximately 850 students attending the school in grades 9 through 12, making it the second smallest high school within the Halton Catholic District School Board.
 St. Thomas Aquinas High School has always been proud of the range of programs made available to students to help them prepare for post secondary options and careers.
 The school’s new state of the art facility features upgraded academic, athletic and technology facilities.

 Nacel Canada HSP Inc. offers continuous support to participants.
-A local Coordinator will work with each individual student, including arranging their homestay and acting as contact throughout the program.
+A local Coordinator will work with each individual student, including arranging their homestay and acting as their contact throughout the program.

 - Students aged 15 – 17 at the time of arrival